ismir/ismir-home/docs/index.md

 The International Society for Music Information Retrieval (ISMIR) is a non-profit organisation which, among other things, oversees the organisation of the ISMIR Conference.
-The ISMIR conference is held annually and is the world's leading research forum on processing, searching, organising and accessing music-related data..
+The ISMIR conference is held annually and is the world's leading research forum on processing, searching, organising and accessing music-related data.

 The Society reports recent activities at the yearly ISMIR Community